LEARNAcademy/syllabus/react/props.md

 ### 🎲 Challenge: Dice Roller

 As a developer, you are tasked with creating a dice application.
 The application will allow the user to role a standard six-sided dice and see the result of each roll.
-As the user rolls the dice, each roll gets logged creating a list of all the previous rolls.
+As the user rolls the dice, each roll gets logged which creates a list of all the previous rolls.

 When creating a project it is important to think about organization of your code.
 It is best practice to separate and compartmentalize all the actions in your code.
-The dice UI will be in its own component as will the roll log UI. `App.js` controls of all the data in state, renders the other components, and passes data to the dice and roll component.
+The dice UI will be in its own component as will the roll log UI. _App.js_ controls of all the data in state, renders the other components, and passes data to the dice and roll component.

 ![dice game](./assets/dice-game.png)